 2 cans black beans

-2 pounds whole milk ricotta cheese
+28 ounces whole milk ricotta cheese

-3 tablespoons rice vinegar or white vinegar
+3 tablespoons white vinegar or apple cider vinegar

-1 entire bunch of fresh cilantro, chopped
+1 entire bunch of fresh cilantro, loosely chopped

 2 tablespoons cumin seeds, ground